bablokb/pico-e-ink-daily/README.md

 There are two sources for hardware configuration:

-  - a board-specific configuration file in `client/config/`
+  - a board-specific configuration file in `client/hal/`
-  - a user/setup specific configuration file in `client/hw_settings.py`
+  - the user/setup specific configuration in `client/settings.py`

+"HAL" is an acronym for "hardware abstraction layer" and takes care of fixed hardware on the board (e.g. led vs. neopixel for blinking).
+Not every board needs a hal-file.
+Without a board-specific hal-file the system uses a default, which might already be sufficient.

-The name of the board-specific configuration file must be the same as the value returned by `board.board_id` (with '.' replaced by '_').
+The name of the board-specific hal-file must be the same as the value returned by `board.board_id` (with '.' replaced by '_').
 For new boards, use one of the existing ones as a template.

-The user/setup specific configuration file has to provide an object `hw_setting`.
-Use one of the files `client/hw_settings_xxx.py` as a template.
+The user/setup specific configuration has to provide an object `hw_config`.
+Use one of the files `client/settings_xxx.py` as a template.
+In the context of this application, only two things are
+necessary: a factory method for the display and a factory method for the keypad.
+Both are only required if the hal-file of the board does not already provide them.
+E.g. the Pimoroni Inky-Frame has a builtin-display and a set of buttons, so for this specific display the `hw_config` object can be empty (but it should exist).

 Hacking